 There are a couple of ways to bleed the air from your RV’s plumbing system.

-If you have access to a municipal water system at your home or elsewhere, this will be the quickest way to bleed the air from your RV’s water lines.
+If you have access to a municipal water system at your home or elsewhere, it’s the quickest way to bleed the air from your RV’s water lines.

-3. Open the faucet in the RV that is farthest from the fresh water tank.
+- Open the faucet in the RV that is farthest from the freshwater tank.
 Let the water run for a while until the water stops sputtering and flows freely.
 Turn off the faucet.

-Note: Try not to do this when you’re boondocking unless it’s absolutely necessary because it will use a lot of your precious water supply.
-If possible, get to a place where you’ll be able to refill your fresh water tank after bleeding the system.
+Note: Try not to do this when you’re boondocking unless it’s absolutely necessary, as it can use up a lot of your precious water supply.
+If possible, get to a place where you can refill your fresh water tank after bleeding the system.

 How Do I Bleed Air from an RV Water Pump?